box/developer.box.com/content/guides/authentication/client-credentials/index.md

 # Client Credentials Grant

-Follow the steps below if you would like to verify your application's identity using a client ID and client secret.
+Follow the steps below if you would like to leverage server authentication and verify your application's identity using a client ID and client secret.

 ## Prerequisites